-Last week, we reviewed just some of the incredible things the feminist movement has achieved.
+Previously, we reviewed just some of the incredible things the feminist movement has achieved.
 We’ve made great progress over the years!
 But does that mean the fight is over?
 No!
-There are more battles to be fought and won in the push for gender equality.
+We have more battles to be fight and win in the push for gender equality.
 Feminists are still pushing for equality on a variety of fronts.
 From legal rights to workplace policies, here are some of the things feminists are still aiming for today.

 General Gender Equality

 Have you ever noticed how TV shows and movies tend to have a group of three men and one woman as the main characters?
 It’s completely disproportionate, but at least it’s better than the Lady Smurf scenario of having just one woman and a sea of men.
-What’s worse is that the opposite is seen as ridiculous.
+What’s worse is that people often see the opposite as ridiculous.
 Remember when the new Ghostbusters movie came out with an all-female cast?
 Men freaked out.

 Life imitates art (or is the other way around?), and men think a crowd that’s 17% female is 50/50, and they think the same about how much women talk.
 Men feel outnumbered when there are equal numbers of men and women.
 What’s up with that?
 These faulty perceptions are not only strangely off-base, they’re also dangerous for women.
 We often have “token” women in the workplace, in media, in politics – everywhere!
 Just the one or two women necessary to make it look like it’s not a total boys’ club (although it still totally is).
 Maybe we should try to have every arena in life be representative of the actual human population – 50/50.